bendalab/thunderfish/docs/thunderfish.md

   set these two parameter to the limits, so that clipped recordings are detected as such.

-- `bestWindowSize`: How much of the data should be used for analysis.
+- `windowSize`: How much of the data should be used for analysis.
 If you have stationary data (from a restrained fish, not from a fishfinder) you may want to use the full recording by setting this to zero.

-Otherwise thunderfish searches for the most stationary data segment of the requested length.
+- `windowPosition`: Where to place the analysis window: at the "beginning", "center", or "end" of the recording.
+If set to "best" (default) thunderfish searches for the most stationary data segment of the requested length.

 - `pulseWidthPercentile`: If low frequency pulse fish are missed then reduce this number.